 CJEU – The decision of the Court of Justice of the European Union (CJEU) in Opinion No. 1/09 in 2011 prevented adoption of a broad European patent package that would have included non-EU states, primarily on the ground that the CJEU must have jurisdiction over EU law questions.
 (Following the Brexit vote, some experts believe that the UK could join the UPC before leaving the EU and remain in the UPC after leaving, because it would have consented to such CJEU jurisdiction in signing and ratifying the UPC Agreement, and could agree to be bound by that agreement when leaving the EU).

 The CJEU dismissed four other cases that sought to block the UP and UPC.
 In the first two of those cases, filed in 2011, Spain and Italy each sued to block the UP & UPC proposals (Case Nos.
 274/11 and 295/11).
 The principal question was whether 25 EU member countries may implement enhanced cooperation in the area of the creation of Unitary Patent protection without Spain and Italy.
 The CJEU issued its judgment on April 16, 2013, firmly rejecting all of the objections raised in those cases.
 In March 2013, Spain brought two further cases (Case Nos.
 C-146/13 and C-147/13) before the CJEU, challenging the EU regulations establishing the Unitary Patent system and its translation regime, respectively.
 On 5 May 2015, the CJEU issued its judgments, firmly rejecting Spain’s arguments and dismissing those cases.

 The Unitary Patent and Unified Patent Court proposals are a package; therefore, neither can come into effect until the UPC Agreement’s minimum ratification requirements are satisfied.
-All of those requirements, except ratification by the UK and Germany, have been completed.
+All of those requirements, except ratification by Germany, have been completed.